-Candidate No. Na me Current titles and responsibilities at the Company Attendance at meetings of the Board of Directors 1 Minoru Usui Reappointment Chairman and Director 13 / 13 meetings 2 Yasunori Ogawa Reappointment President and Representative Director (100%) 13 / 13 meetings (100%) 3 Koichi Kubota Reappointment Representative Director Senior Managing Executive Officer General Administrative Manager, Sales & Marketing Division 13 / 13 meetings (100%) 4 Tatsuaki Seki Reappointment Director, Managing Executive Officer Chief Compliance Officer General Administrative Manager, Corporate Strategy and Management Control Division General Administrative Manager, Sustainability Promotion Office 13 / 13 meetings (100%) 5 Taro Shigemoto New appointment Director Full-Time Audit & Supervisory Committee Member 13 / 13 meetings (100%) 6 Hideaki Omiya Reappointment Outside Director Independent Director Outside Director 13 / 13 meetings (100%) 7 Mari Matsunaga Reappointment Outside Director Independent Director Outside Director 13 / 13 meetings (100%)
+Candidate No. Ν Jame Current titles and responsibilities at the Company Attendance at meetings of the Board of Directors 1 Minoru Usui Reappointment Chairman and Director 13 / 13 meetings (100%) 2 Yasunori Ogawa Reappointment President and Representative Director 13 / 13 meetings (100%) 3 Koichi Kubota Reappointment Representative Director Senior Managing Executive Officer General Administrative Manager, Sales & Marketing Division 13 / 13 meetings (100%) 4 Tatsuaki Seki Reappointment Director, Senior Managing Executive Officer Chief Compliance Officer General Administrative Manager, Corporate Strategy and Management Control Division General Administrative Manager, Sustainability Promotion Office 13 / 13 meetings (100%) 5 Hideaki Omiya Reappointment Outside Director Independent Director Outside Director 13 / 13 meetings (100%) 6 Mari Matsunaga Reappointment Outside Director Independent Director Outside Director 13 / 13 meetings (100%)

 Candidate No. Name (Date of Birth) Summary of career, title, and responsibilities Shares of the Company's stock owned Nov.
 1979 Joined Shinshu Seiki Co., Ltd. (now the Company) Jun.
-2002 Director of the Company 197,800 Oct.
-2007 Managing Director of the Company 2 Jun.
+2002 Director of the Company 199,000 Oct.
+2007 Managing Director of the Company (SE) Jun.
 2008 President and Representative Director of the Company Attendance at meetings of the Board of Apr.
+2020 Chairman and Director of the Company (current position) Directors 1 5 Jun.
+2021 Outside Director of IHI Corporation (current position) 13 / 13 meetings (100%) Minoru Usui Outside Directors of Sumitomo Dainippon Pharma Co., Ltd. (April 22, 1955) (now Sumitomo Pharma Co., Ltd.) (current position) Reappointment Impo rtant c oncurrent positions held at other companies Outsi de Dire ctor of IHI Corporation 1 Outsi de Men ber of the Board of Directors of Sumitomo Pharma Co., Ltd. ] Reason for nomin ating N 1inoru Usui as a Director

-202 2020 Chairman and Director of the Company (current position) Directors ' Minoru Usui (100%) (April 22, 1955) Reappointment 1 Reason for nomin ating I Minoru Usui as a Director As the Chairman c of the E Board of Directors, Mr. Usui has managed the Board of Directors in an annronriate manne r mad e imnor tant decisions on management and monitored business affairs appropriate manner, made important decisions on management and monitored business affairs.
+As the Chairman of the Board of Directors, Mr. Usui has managed the Board of Directors in an appropriate manner, made important decisions on management and monitored business affairs.
 Also, as a President and Representative Director for 11 years and 9 months in the past, he had been in charge of management of Epson, while leading the formulation of its Corporate Vision, reinforcement of operational foundation and establishment of a new business model.